 Generally pupils have one lesson a week compulsory, however if pupils take Computer Science as an option they have an additional three lessons.

-Information technology pupils in year 9 will study the new BTEC Technical Award in Digital Information Technology.
-Pupils in year 10 are studying OCR Cambridge Nationals in Creative iMedia.
-Pupils in year 11 are studying BTEC First Award in Information and Creative Technologies.
+Information technology pupils in year 9 and 10 will study the new BTEC Technical Award in Digital Information Technology.
+Pupils in year 11 are studying OCR Cambridge Nationals in Creative iMedia.

-- Pupils who have opted to undertake Computer Science are completing the J276 OCR GCSE Computer Science course.
+Pupils who have opted to undertake Computer Science are completing the J276 (soon to be replaced by J277) OCR GCSE Computer Science course.

 How will our pupils be assessed?